spack/spack-tutorial/tutorial_spack_scripting.rst

 Scripting with ``spack find``
 -----------------------------

-Earlier sections of the tutorial showed you how to use ``spack find`` to query installed packages on the command line.
-So far, the output we've seen from ``spack find`` has been human-readable, but you can take advantage of some advanced options of ``spack find`` to generate machine-readable output suitable for piping to a script.
+So far, the output we've seen from ``spack find`` has been for human consumption.
+But you can take advantage of some advanced options of the command to generate machine-readable output suitable for piping to a script.

 ^^^^^^^^^^^^^^^^^^^^^^^
 ``spack find --format``